mjf1406/classclarus-app/README.md

 ## To-do List

-- DB: need 2 new columns in student_classes: negative_points and redemption_points
-  - this will be used to reduce the db call when loading the class because getting rid of the points table query, resulted in the query going from ~900ms to 450ms

 ## Change Log

+### 2025/04/13

+- DB: added redemption_points and minus_points to student_classes table and calculated their values along with the points column.
+Will use to improve query times in the Points tab.